Girls Varsity Basketball

 Franklin McDuffie email@example.com

-Mr. Frank Oliver, Jr. was privileged to have played for the Legendary Coach Morgan Wootten at DeMatha Catholic High School in Hyattsville, MD.
+Mr. Oliver was privileged to have played for the Legendary Coach Morgan Wootten at DeMatha Catholic High School in Hyattsville, MD.
 The accomplishment of playing on a varsity team of such a strong program was a sign of the many great accomplishments to come in his near future.
 While at DeMatha, Frank was a part of one of the storied WCAC Championship teams that Coach Wootten lead winning 31 games during his senior year.
 However, his impact at the school was felt beyond the gymnasium as he was elected, by his peers, Class Secretary in his senior year.
 A true student-athlete, Oliver earned an athletic scholarship to attend and play basketball for Florida Agricultural & Mechanical University before graduating from DeMatha in 1996.

 Once at FAMU, the on-court milestones continued as Frank was a member of the 1999 Mid-Eastern Athletic Conference (MEAC) Championship team as a junior.
 Off the court, he was an involved student and served as a member of P.E.P.S.
 (Physical Education Professional Students) and AAHPERD (American Alliance of Health Physical Education Recreation and Dance), a national organization.
 In April 2001, Oliver went on to graduate and receive a Bachelor of Science Degree in Health and Physical Education.